cleaniquecoders/training-laravel-amtims-dec-2016/readme.md

 }
 ```

-# How to seed data
+## How to Seed Data

+There's three ways in seeding data.

 Following command will seed data by calling `DatabaseSeeder.php`: